-“The attacks can be seen as an attempt to silence the church for its strong opposition to the violence and its work on peace,” said Nestor Désiré Nongo-Aziagbia, vice president of the CAR Catholic bishops’ conference.
+“The attacks can be seen as an attempt to silence the church for its strong opposition to the violence and its work on peace,” said Nestor-Désiré Nongo-Aziagbia, vice president of the CAR Catholic bishops’ conference.
 “The Catholic Church has stood for the truth, denouncing all the evil plots and plans to destabilize the country and continue the illegal exploitation” of mineral resources.

-The Central African Republic descended into conflict in 2013, when Seleka, which means “coalition,” overthrew President Francois Bozize and installed their leader, Michel Djotodia.
+The Central African Republic descended into conflict in 2013, when Séléka, which means “coalition,” overthrew President François Bozizé and installed their leader, Michel Djotodia.
 The rebel coalition burned villages and attacked and looted churches across the country.
 As president until 2014, Djotodia attempted to dissolve Séléka, but splinter groups continue fighting as ex-Séléka.

-Djotodia’s rise to power ignited counterattacks by anti-Balaka.
-By the time Djotodia resigned in 2014, anti-Balaka had killed and injured thousands of Muslims.
+Djotodia’s rise to power ignited counterattacks by Anti-balaka.
+By the time Djotodia resigned in 2014, Anti-balaka had killed and injured thousands of Muslims.
 Hundreds of thousands more fled to neighboring Chad and Cameroon, while some church groups gave shelter to Muslim people—as many as 2,000 in one parish.

-In 2014 Saliou Mbacke, coordinator of Inter-Faith Action for Peace in Africa, issued an appeal “to both groups to cease the attacks and live side by side as they have done for many years,” he said.
-“This is clearly manipulation of religion for some political gains, which must be rejected in Africa.”
+In 2014 Saliou Mbacké, coordinator of Inter-Faith Action for Peace in Africa, issued an appeal to both groups “to cease the attacks and live side by side as they have done for many years.”
+He said, “This is clearly manipulation of religion for some political gains, which must be rejected in Africa.”

-Dieudonné Nzapalainga, archbishop of Bangui, the capital, and Kobine Layama, head of the country’s Islamic Community, have appeared together in conflict zones as a symbol of unity.
+Dieudonné Nzapalainga, archbishop of Bangui, the capital, and Kobine Layama, head of the country’s Islamic community, have appeared together in conflict zones as a symbol of unity.

-Scholars also said that faith leaders on both sides are being attacked since they are perceived as interfering with mining natural resources or supporting the other side when they preach peace.
+Scholars said that faith leaders on both sides are being attacked since they are perceived as interfering with mining natural resources or supporting the other side when they preach peace.

 “It is an economic and political conflict,” said Abdallah Kheir, a scholar of African studies and Islamic studies at Kenyatta University in Nairobi.
 “Some people are benefiting.
 And when the clerics push for peace, they are seen as interfering with the business.”